jboumal/push_swap/README.md

 ## Algorithm
 The algorithm is an adaptation of radix sort.
-Base idea is pretty simple (posive numbers only):
+Base idea is pretty simple (positive numbers only):
 ```
 for each bit (from lsb to msb):
 	for each element of stack a: